zhangWilliam/android-bitcoin-wallet/README.md

 Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!

+This is an android wallet that can be run directly

 This project contains several sub-projects:

  * __wallet__: